Which brands of wood burning and multi-fuel stoves do you sell?

 If I buy a wood burning stove, am I limited to just burning logs in it?

 There are other products available which are suitable for burning in a wood burning stove, e.g. manufactured wood heatlogs.
 However, you are not able to burn smokeless coals in a dedicated wood burning stove.
+Logs should be certified as "Ready to Burn", or properly seasoned with a moisture content of under 20%.
+You can purchase a relatively inexpensive moisture meter to test the moisture content of wood.

 What size of stove do I need for my room?

 In order to heat your room to a comfortable temperature, you should aim for an appliance which gives 1kW of heat output for every 14 cubic metres of room space.
 Measure your room in metres (width x length x height) to find how many cubic metres of space you have, then divide this figure by 14.
 This is the kW output you need.
 Some stove manufacturers, particularly Scandinavian, list a minimum, maximum and nominal (or rated) output.
 For the purposes of UK building regulations, you should work on the nominal (or rated) output figure.
-Note that this calculation is only a guide, and may vary for individual properties (e.g. very draughty or very airtight homes).
+Note that this calculation is only a guide, and will vary for individual properties (e.g. very draughty or very airtight homes).

 What will happen if I choose a stove which is too big for my room?